 If you’re not interested in estate planning, are just starting out your 401(k), or still have many years until retirement age, you could use a 401(k) robo-advisor instead of a human financial advisor for significantly lower costs.

 Leveraging algorithm-based portfolio management, a robo-advisor calculates personal risk tolerance through a quick survey and automatically adjusts asset allocation based on market movements.

 Many studies have shown that investors trying to time the market incur costs between 1.5% and 4.3% per year.
-Additionally, robo-advisors allow you to keep investment fees in check because they are typically low-cost and the plans using robo-advisors don’t require the high account minimums that plans using their human counterparts do.
+Robo-advisors can help you to keep investment fees in check because they are typically low-cost and the plans using robo-advisors don’t require the high account minimums that plans using their human counterparts do.

 The bottom line

-Nobel Memorial Prize in Economic Sciences, Paul Samuelson said it best, “Investing should be more like watching paint dry or watching grass grow.
-If you want excitement, take $800 and go to Las Vegas”.
+Nobel Memorial Prize in Economic Sciences, Paul Samuelson, said it best, “Investing should be more like watching paint dry or watching grass grow.
+If you want excitement, take $800 and go to Las Vegas.”
 When you lack the ability to follow a systematic way to build your nest egg, a financial advisor can help you to learn the required consistency to invest.
-Whether you use a human or robo-advisor for managing your finances and 401(k), just be rigorous about making sure that the additional fees don’t eat into your returns and you’re receiving financially sound guidance. *Related articles:
+Whether you use a human or robo-advisor for managing your finances and 401(k), just be rigorous about making sure that the additional fees don’t eat into your returns and that you’re receiving financially sound guidance.